robertciceroson/Airbnb-Price-Prediction/README.md

 - **RobustScaler** used for linear models (more resistant to outliers than StandardScaler)
 - **Residual analysis** confirms approximately unbiased predictions across the price range
 - **Input validation** in the interactive predictor guards against out-of-range values
+- **Interactive price heatmap** built with Plotly `scatter_mapbox` — aggregates ~49K listings to neighbourhood-level medians for clean geographic visualization of the model's pricing signal

 ---